Harshit-Saxena/Harshit-Saxena/README.md

 #### Development and Deployment

 I'm working as a Salesforce Developer from India, and I do a lot of side projects of full-stack development mostly using NextJs, NodeJs, Sass, Postman, and some more.
 I also blog although I have just started blogging my website (https://locuscoder.com).
-You can connect on Twitter (https://twitter.com/harshit28s) and LinkedIn (https://www.linkedin.com/in/harshit-saxena-40562b144/)

 ### - Languages and Tools...
 <p align="center">